Theresa May Faces No-Confidence Vote Wednesday Over Brexit Anger

 "If she wins, she can serve for another year without another challenge from her party," NPR's Frank Langfitt reports from London.
 "If she loses, this triggers a leadership contest within the Conservative Party.
 The winner of that contest would not immediately become prime minister and there could be heavy pressure to call a general election."

-If May loses her leadership post, it could trigger a "no-deal" exit from the EU when the deadline of March 29 arrives, meaning the country would have few formal mechanisms in place to interact with the union it's belonged to for decades.
+If May loses her leadership post, it could trigger a "no-deal" exit from the EU when the deadline of March 29 arrives, meaning the country would have few formal trading mechanisms in place to interact with the union it's belonged to for decades.

 The call for a vote on May's political fate comes two days after she delayed a vote on the Brexit deal she negotiated with the EU, acknowledging that it had no chance of being approved by Parliament.

-The process of reaching a final deal has foundered, in large part, on the complicated and essential question of how the U.K. and EU will treat Northern Ireland (as part of the U.K.) and the Republic of Ireland (an EU member) without enforcing a hard border.
+The process of reaching a final Brexit deal has foundered, in large part, on the complicated and essential question of how the U.K. and EU will treat Northern Ireland (part of the U.K.) and the Republic of Ireland (an EU member) without enforcing a hard border.

 To trigger today's vote, Conservatives who are unhappy with the way May has managed Brexit submitted 48 no-confidence letters to the chairman of the 1922 Committee, a group that represents the Conservatives' rank and file membership.